llord1/llord1.github.io/LegalSurvey.md

 Prefer not to respond

 While the ABA noted that "most state bars and state licensing agencies do not track race and ethnicity in the profession", in 2020, this type of data collection increased {%cite ABA2020Profile %}, {% cite clio_2020 %}, {% cite AttorneyAtWork_2019 %}.
-As of 2010, only 11.4% of all American lawyers were men and women of color, and this only rose to 14.1% in 2020 {%cite ABA2020Profile %}, {% cite clio_2020 %}, {% cite AttorneyAtWork_2019 %}.
+The 2010 data was able to reveal that 11.4% of all American lawyers were men and women of color, and this only rose to 14.1% in 2020 {%cite ABA2020Profile %}, {% cite clio_2020 %}, {% cite AttorneyAtWork_2019 %}.
 In developed countries, like America, it is said that minorities remain underrepresented in the legal profession; however, there is limited information on the legal environment of the Caribbean-an environment where the majority of the population would historically be non-white.
 As of the 2010 Saint Lucian census, the "ethnic group" of "African Descents" represented about 85.28 percent of the population (the highest); this was distantly followed by the "Mixed" category with 10.85 percent, and the "East Indian" at 2.16 percent {% cite CSO_SLU2010 %}.

 Additionally, household settings and upbringing may shape or influence individual interests.
 Multiculturalism is quite prevalent in the Caribbean, and that upbringing might impact multilingual abilities.
 While formal education may be a primary factor in language acquisition, various states of immigration over generations, or other forms of diversity in their household, might influence their linguistic capacities.
 Identifying participant ethnicity/race is another standard demographic inquiry; nevertheless, it explores whether or not there are any differences in linguistics interests among the lawyers based on their backgrounds.

 2) Please indicate the number of years you have been in practice (number of years since your first call to the bar in the Common-Wealth etc.)